Terms of Engagement and Information for Clients

 1.3 Our relationship with you is governed by New Zealand law and New Zealand courts have exclusive jurisdiction.

-2.1 Susie Mills or Fleur Hobson will be primarily responsible for the services we are to provide for you (“the Services”).
-In order to provide you with efficient advice and services and the most cost effective service, it may be that part or all of your instructions will be delegated to other staff members as appropriate, however you can call Susie or Fleur at any time.
+2.2 In order to provide you with efficient advice and services and to provide the most cost-effective service, it may be that part or all of your instructions will be delegated to other professionals in our firm.

 - act competently, in a timely way and in accordance with your instructions;